Yemen crisis: Who is fighting whom?

 Civilians have borne the brunt of the fighting and repeatedly been the victims of what activists have described as serious violations of international law by all parties.

-By early October, at least 4,125 civilians had been killed and 7,207 others injured, according to the United Nations.
-With just under half of the population under the age of 18, children constituted a third of all civilian deaths during the first year of the conflict.
+By February 2017, at least 4,125 civilians had been killed and 7,207 others injured, according to the United Nations.
+With just under half of the population under the age of 18, children constituted a third of all civilian deaths during the first two years of the conflict.

-The destruction of civilian infrastructure and restrictions on food and fuel imports have also led to 21 million people being deprived of life-sustaining commodities and basic services.
+The destruction of civilian infrastructure and restrictions on food and fuel imports have also pushed Yemen to the brink of famine.

 Why have peace efforts failed?

-There was hope of a breakthrough at a second round of UN-brokered talks that opened in Kuwait in April 2016, with both the Houthis and the Saudis seemingly under pressure and willing to negotiate.
+The UN has organised three rounds of peace talks.
+There was hope of a breakthrough at the last round, which opened in Kuwait in April 2016, with both the Houthis and the Saudis seemingly under pressure and willing to negotiate.

 However, the talks collapsed three months later, triggering an escalation in the fighting that the UN said resulted in the number of civilian casualties rising dramatically.